SpoonX/aurelia-notification/README.md

 Run `jspm install github:spoonx/aurelia-notification` from your project root.

-Either set your own styles or install humane.js with `jspm install github:waved/humane-js` to install some default styles to choose from.
+Either set your own styles or install humane.js with `jspm install github:waved/humane-js` to have some default styles to choose from.

 ## Usage

 ### Configuring the plugin

-This module comes with an optional method to configure the plugin.
+This module comes with an optional configure method to change the some defaults.
 You can call it upon registering the plugin.

 Make sure your project uses a `main.js` file to initialize aurelia.
 In your configure function, add the following: